 Limited Written Reprimand

 This is a formal step in a progressive disciplinary process.
 It is a reprimand delivered by the supervisor and documented in writing using Appendix C. The written documentation of a limited written reprimand shall become a part of the employee’s personnel file.
-At the request of the bargaining unit member, the limited written reprimand shall be returned to the member after two years, if no similar incident occurs which results in further discipline.
+At the request of the bargaining unit member, the limited written reprimand shall be moved to the administrator file after two years, if no similar incident occurs which results in further discipline.

 Article 11.01 Labor Management Committee: